Summer of Sam: Plot

 It is the summer of 1977, and New York City lives in fear of the ".44 Caliber Killer", who shoots young women and their male companions.
 The killer, David Berkowitz, later identifies himself as "Son of Sam" in a note left at a murder scene.
 Berkowitz lives in a messy apartment, where he is driven crazy by the barking of a neighbor's large black labrador, Harvey, the dog of Sam Carr, and has a vision of the dog directing him to kill.

 In an Italian-American neighborhood in the Bronx (likely Morris Park, Throggs Neck, or Pelham Bay), hairdresser Vinny and his pretty wife Dionna go disco dancing at a local nightclub, where they meet Dionna's attractive cousin Chiara.
 Vinny offers to drive Chiara home while Dionna remains at the club.
 Vinny and Chiara then park on a residential street and have sex in the car.
-Son of Sam watches them but is scared off when the couple accidentally set off the car horn during sex and quickly drive away, embarrassed.
-After they leave, Son of Sam kills another couple who had parked behind Vinny.
+Son of Sam watches them, but when another couple pulls up behind their car, flashing their lights and honking their horn, Vinny and Chiara drive off, embarrassed.
+After they leave, Son of Sam kills the couple who had parked behind Vinny.
 When Vinny picks up Dionna back at the club, she notices the smell of vaginal lubrication on his face and realizes he had sex with Chiara but does not let on that she knows.

 On the drive home, Vinny notices police near the location where he had parked with Chiara and sees the bodies of the slain couple.
 The religious and guilty Vinny, realizing he could have been a victim, decides that God spared him in order to give him a chance to reform his ways and stop cheating on his wife.
-Although Vinny loves Dionna, their sex life is suffering because Vinny enjoys anal sex, "69" and other sex acts that he considers kinky, but he cannot bring himself to discuss or perform with his wife.
+Although Vinny loves Dionna, their sex life is suffering because Vinny enjoys anal sex, "69,” and other sex acts that he considers kinky, but which he cannot bring himself to discuss or perform with his wife.
 He is also having an affair with Gloria, the owner of the hair salon where he works.

 The next day, while Vinny is hanging out with neighborhood drug dealer Joey T and his friends, Vinny's old friend Ritchie, who has been away for some time, reappears, sporting a punk spiked hairdo and clothing and affecting a British accent.
 Vinny, Joey T, and the others dislike the change in Ritchie and he soon finds himself unwelcome in the neighborhood.
 Ruby, a promiscuous local girl, is attracted to Ritchie and the two begin a relationship.
 Unlike other men, Ritchie takes an interest in Ruby as a person, not just as a sexual outlet.
 She learns that he makes money by erotic dancing and prostituting himself at a gay theater but remains loyal to him and begins to dress in punk fashion herself.